-- (1) Description of the available data sets, including: - (a) data set title;
+Description of the available data sets, including:

+- (1) data set title;

-- (b) short description;
+- (2) short description;

-- (c) data subjects included;
+- (3) data subjects included;

-- (d) geographical scope; and
+- (4) geographical scope; and

-- (e) if applicable, limitations related to its usage
+- (5) if applicable, limitations related to its usage.

-- (2) Contact details of how data sets may be obtained, containing:
+- (6) Contact details of how data sets may be obtained, containing:

-- (a) name of the individual, service or organization responsible; - (b) street address and e-mail address of the individual, service or organization responsible; - (c) telefax number of the individual, service or organization responsible; - (d) contact telephone number of the individual, service or organization responsible; - (e) hours of service (time period including time zone when contact can be made); - (f) online information that can be used to contact the individual, service or organization; - (g) supplemental information, if necessary, on how and when to contact the individual, service or organization.
+- (a) name of the individual, service or organization responsible;

+- (b) street address and e-mail address of the individual, service or organization responsible; - (c) telefax number of the individual, service or organization responsible; - (d) contact telephone number of the individual, service or organization responsible; - (e) hours of service (time period including time zone when contact can be made); - (f) online information that can be used to contact the individual, service or organization; and - (g) supplemental information, if necessary, on how and when to contact the individual, service or organization.
-8.4.2.

 GEN 3.2 Aeronautical charts